Hydromelix Classic Mead (Chouchen)

 Much like the colour, the aroma is simply that of honey.
 Many meads do not achieve a true honey aroma, so it is impressive to experience a robust retention of the pure sight and smell of honey itself in the fermentation process.

 The initial taste is a surprise: not nearly as strong as the aroma would suggest, but then the flavours build up for a strong aftertaste.
-The sweetness has hints of caramel such that it reminds of Moniack mead or maybe even Lyme Bay Traditional, but there is additional complexity.
+The sweetness has hints of caramel such that it reminds of Moniack Mead or maybe even Lyme Bay Traditional Mead, but there is additional complexity.

 The additional flavours are similar to the deep sweetness of apple juice, which fits the original tradition of making Chouchen with apples or cider.
 I believe this mead is made purely with honey however.